 12 national parks you’ve never heard of

-We’re pretty spoilt for choice when it comes to national parks in Queensland, and no doubt each of us has our favourites when the itch to escape into Mother Nature succumbs.
+We’re pretty spoilt for choice when it comes to national parks in Queensland, and no doubt each and every Queenslander you speak to will have a favourite pick when the itch to escape to Mother Nature succumbs.

-From World Heritage-listed tropical rainforests and green lakes (no joke) to red desert and sandhills in the Outback, here are 12 national parks you’ve likely never heard of, and should add to your Queensland bucket list stat.
+From World Heritage listed tropical rainforests and green lakes (no joke) to red deserts and sandhills in the Outback, here are 12 national parks you should lace up the boots and leave some footprints in.

 1. Wooroonooran National Park

-Stalking the coastline from Innisfail to Gordonvale south of Cairns, Wooroonooran National Park is a natural cash cow for adventure seekers, home to gushing waterfalls, foresty foothills, wild rivers, and mountainous peaks, including Queensland’s highest, Mount Bartle Frere.
+Stalking the coastline from Innisfail to Gordonvale south of Cairns, Wooroonooran National Park is a haven for adventure seekers, home to gushing waterfalls, foresty foothills, wild rivers, and mountainous peaks, including Queensland’s highest, Mount Bartle Frere.

-Making up a huge chunk of the World Heritage-listed Wet Tropics (aka one the oldest living rainforests in the world), you can bet this is an oasis come summertime, with nippy freshwater swimming holes hiding deep within its greenery.
+Making up a huge portion of the World Heritage-listed Wet Tropics (aka the oldest living rainforests in the world), this is an oasis come summertime, with nippy freshwater swimming holes hiding deep within its greenery.

-- Get your hike on trekking between Queensland’s two highest peaks – Mount Bartle Frere and Bellenden Kerr – along with the historic Goldfield Trail, or conquer the tropical pyramid known as Walsh’s.
+For the serious hikers, Queensland’s two highest peaks – Mount Bartle Frere and Bellenden Kerr – await, along with the historic Goldfield Trail and the tropical pyramid known as Walsh’s.

 2. Mount Hypipamee National Park

-While it might be smaller than its flanking national parks, Mount Hypipamee (you want to say hippopotamus, don’t you?) is packing a pretty incredible sight – centred around a diatreme or volcanic pipe (which was thought to have been created by a massive gas explosion).
+While it might be smaller than its flanking national parks, Mount Hypipamee (you want to say hippopotamus, don’t you?) packs a pretty incredible sight, thanks to a diatreme or volcanic pipe (which was thought to have been created by a massive gas explosion).
 The core takes the form of The Crater, a deep-set lake covered by a striking green layer of native waterweed.